britzl/monarch/README.md

 	end

 ## Screen focus gain/loss
-Monarch will send focus gain and focus loss messages if a controller url was provided when the screen was created.
+Monarch will send focus gain and focus loss messages if a focus url was provided when the screen was created.
 Example:

 	local monarch = require "monarch.monarch"